Development and learning

 Verbal short-term memory

 Short-term memory is the immediate memory system which holds information 'in mind' for short periods of time and supports all learning and cognitive activity.
-It has separate components specialised for processing visual or verbal information.
+It has separate components specialized for processing visual or verbal information.

 The ability of children with Down syndrome to hold and process verbal information is not as good as their ability to hold and process visual information.
 These verbal short-term memory problems make it more difficult to learn new words and sentences.
 They also make it more difficult to process spoken language and this can adversely affect learning in the classroom.